-Walden said the first round of interviews at WikiLawn comes after they narrow down the applicant pool even further, and then they follow up with a second round of interviews.
+Walden said the first round of interviews at WikiLawn comes after they narrow down the applicant pool even further.
+Then, they follow up with a second round of interviews.

-“Whether it is in person or virtual, [the interview] remains the most important part of the hiring journey," said Deosingh.
-"It is when you get to ask the necessary questions and ideally form a bond with the candidate.”
+“Whether it is in person or virtual, [the interview] remains the most important part of the hiring journey,” Deosingh said.
+“It is when you get to ask the necessary questions and ideally form a bond with the candidate.”

-This stage isn’t just for calling the applicant or sending an email.
+This stage isn’t just for calling or emailing the applicants.
 Deosingh said post-interview evaluation is also important.

 “Don’t fall victim to the halo effect and be blinded by any potential weaknesses,” he said.
 “Maintain perspective and take everything into account – not just the interview or resume but the totality of what you’ve seen.
 Get input from others, but limit it to a small group to avoid brain drain.”

 Follow-up can take many forms.
 It might be as simple as a thank-you note for the interviewee’s time, all the way up to a formal job offer.

 If you’ve interviewed a lot of people and found high-quality candidates for the position, you want to move quickly.